-Continuing our conversation from last time, Randy Haug and I talked more about the people who helped him and LTi Technology Solutions, formerly LeaseTeam, Inc. get off the ground.
-We discussed the qualities that Russ Hallberg brought to the ownership team, and the importance of early and ongoing mentorship.
+Continuing on from our conversation in Part 1, Randy Haug and I talked more about the people who helped him get off the ground.
+We discuss the qualities that Russ Hallberg brought to the ownership team.
+And we touched on the importance of early and ongoing mentorship.

-Randy and Russ knew each other since they were young, as we talked about in Part 1.
-Over the years, they floated the possibility of doing something together one day, maybe even starting a business.
+Randy and Russ knew each other since they were young.
+Over the years, they floated the possibility of “doing something” together one day, maybe even starting a business.
 Russ grew up working for his dad’s construction business.
-While Russ carries great respect for his dad and brother, being a CPA, Russ wanted to do something more on the business side.
+And while Russ has a great deal of respect for his dad and brother, being a CPA, Russ looked to do something more on the business side.

-“The only request Russ had is would it not be in the construction industry,” Randy chuckled.
-“So, the first thing I did when we got the opportunity to start our company was, I talked to Russ about it and what we were doing.
-And Russ said to me, ‘Yeah, if there’s ever an opportunity that comes up for me to join that company, I’d be very interested.’”
+“The only request Russ had is would it not be in the construction industry,” Randy chuckles.
+“So the first thing I did when we got the opportunity to start our company was I talked to Russ about it and what we were doing.
+And Russ said to me, ‘Yeah, if there’s ever an opportunity that comes up for me to join that company, I’d be very interested.”

 One Fateful Lunch

-Over lunch one day, Randy updated Russ on the new business, what he and Phil were doing, and how things were going.
+Over lunch one day, Randy updated Russ on the new business and how things were going.
 “I thought we were just having a general chat during lunch,” Randy remembers.

-However, Russ was thinking deeper about that conversation.
-At this time, he was close to becoming a full partner at his CPA firm.
-He was facing a decision as to whether he should stay on there, or go off and use his skills doing something else.
-So that night Russ went home and talked to his wife.
-She was another person Randy knew very well from school.
+Russ was close to becoming a full partner at his CPA firm.
+Facing a decision as to whether he should stay on there or go off and use his skills doing something else, Russ considered that conversation deeply.
+He went home, talked to his wife that night, and called Randy the next day.

 With that, Russ rounded out the three original owners.
-And LeaseTeam, Inc. (now LTi) was off and running.
+LeaseTeam, Inc. (now LTi Technology Solutions) got off and running.

 On the Value of Good Mentors

-One of the things I wanted to know more about were the people that Randy looked up to during those early years.
-Randy is very relationship driven.
-It doesn’t matter if you are one of his customers or not.
+One of the things I ask Randy about are the people who Randy looked up to and learned from during those early years.
+Randy is very relationship driven, whether you are a customer or not.
 He wants to understand who you are, what you know, and what life is like from your perspective.

-“I’m the type of person that always wants to listen to other people and what their experiences are,” Randy told me, “because I can learn one or two things from every conversation.”
+“I’m the type of person that always wants to listen to other people and what their experiences are,” Randy tells me.
+“Because I can learn one or two things from every conversation.”

-One of the most valuable things that Randy said he and the other two owners did early on was to form an executive roundtable group.
+One of the most valuable resources Randy, Russ, and Phil had in the beginning was an executive roundtable group they formed.
 This group, made up of other local business owners in the Omaha area, met on a monthly basis.

-Finally, Randy emphasized how important it has been for him to be engaged in the equipment finance industry over the past 30 years:
+Finally, Randy emphasizes how important it’s been for him to be engaged with other members of the equipment finance industry for the past 30 years.

-His involvement goes beyond just getting advice.
-Randy values being a resource for others, too, someone people can come to and trust for help and any guidance they might need.
+Randy’s involvement goes being getting advice.
+He values being a resource for others, too, someone people can come to and trust for help and any guidance they need.